 Outside of these pilots, Gene Roddenberry was left recycling the familiar.
 Star Trek was first reworked as an animated series Star Trek (1973-4).
 There were big plans to revive Star Trek for television from around 1977 onwards, involving most of the original cast bar Leonard Nimoy, before this transmuted into a theatrical film with Star Trek The Motion Picture (1979).
 Unfortunately for Roddenberry, Star Trek The Motion Picture was a deeply problem-ridden production where behind-the-scenes troubles and massive budget overruns caused it to become one of the most expensive films ever made at the time.
 Though the film was a more-than-reasonable box-office success, it failed to earn back the amount it cost to produce.
 Paramount blamed Roddenberry for its troubles and he was removed from direct involvement in the subsequent Star Trek films bar the obligatory Based on Star Trek Created by Gene Roddenberry credit.
 Roddenberry was next brought back in to produce Star Trek: The Next Generation but this too became a problem-ridden production with a revolving door of creative personnel.
 Star Trek: The Next Generation largely found its feet around the third season when Roddenberry was sidelined and creative control of the show was taken over by others.
-Roddenberry died in 1991 and has subsequent the distinction of creating more tv series after his death than when he was alive having been indirectly responsible for four further Star Trek series, Star Trek: Deep Space Nine (1992-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5) and the upcoming Star Trek: Discovery (2017 ), as well as the original series Earth: Final Conflict (1997-2002) and Andromeda (2000-5).
+Roddenberry died in 1991 and has subsequent the distinction of creating more tv series after his death than when he was alive having been indirectly responsible for four further Star Trek series, Star Trek: Deep Space Nine (1992-9), Star Trek: Voyager (1995-2001), Enterprise (2001-5) and Star Trek: Discovery (2017 ), as well as the original series Earth: Final Conflict (1997-2002) and Andromeda (2000-5).

 With Genesis II, Gene Roddenberry was clearly attempting to create another Star Trek.
 Roddenberry was an ardent humanist and often wrote episodes that were preachy social parables.
 Star Trek frequently employed a didactic storytelling form where each week The Enterprise would visit a planet that would represent a different form of society (child-rule, computer-rule, women-rule, the troubles with godlike beings and Utopias, analogues of the Roman Empire, the Vietnam War, the Wild West and Nazis, even Prohibition-era Chicago ruled by racketeers), which Captain Kirk and crew would then topple and lecture the people on the principles of Jeffersonian democracy.
 Genesis II was simply Gene Roddenberry creating another series that allowed him to do the same thing the good guys being an enlightened humanist society that valued science and were inclusive of all.
 The synopses of the unfilmed Genesis II episodes show that the series would have been near-identical to Star Trek in having PAX encounter different forms of society and show them a better way on a weekly basis.
 Star Trek was a trailblazer in terms of its depiction of a pluralistic, multi-ethnic future and similarly PAX is unisex and features different races working together, including a regular character who is an American Indian.
 On the other hand, there are times here where you may wonder exactly how progressive Gene Roddenbery was being though Ted Cassidy, alias Lurch from tvs The Addams Family (1964-6), is cast as a Comanche warrior, he still speaks in the pidgin English with no articles just like cliched Injuns out of a B Western.